Our Worship

 The fourth Sunday sees a Common Worship celebration of Holy Communion Service here, whilst, if there is a fifth Sunday in the month, there will be a united service hosted by one of the churches in the Team.

-In addition to the regular pattern of services, there will also be special services e.g. the annual Remembrance Day Service, and additional services will be held around the Christmas and Easter Festivals, such as the Christingle and Good Friday services.
-We also hold a popular Songs of Praise Service, usually twice a year, when hymns are chosen by members of the community.
+Then, in addition to the regular pattern of services, there will be special services e.g. the annual Remembrance Day Service, and additional services held around the Christmas and Easter Festivals, such as the Christingle and Good Friday services.
+We hold a popular Songs of Praise Service too, once or twice a year, when hymns are chosen by members of the community.

 Finally, for those who like something more traditional, on the 2nd Wednesday of every month there is a said service of Holy Communion starting at 10.00am, celebrated according to the Book of Common Prayer.